Tehillah05/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script displays the content of the /etc/passwd and /etc/hosts files
+This script displays the last ten lines of the /etc/passwd file